 NUKH's Board of Directors (the Board) is unambiguously responsible for the affairs of NUKH and corporate governance reporting.
-The Board is chaired by an external independent representative with a Non-Executive Director who sits on the Board and who also chairs the Risk and Audit Committee.
+The Board is chaired by an independent non-executive Director alongside a second non-executive Director acting as Board member and chair of the Risk and Audit Committee.
 The Board works with the Chief Executive Officer and the Executive Leadership Team (ELT) of NUKH to identify and set priorities, manage risk and maintain financial sustainability.
-The Board's decision is final, however the Board works with Marron Group Holdings Pty Limited (the ultimate parent company of NUKH) to determine the final budget and strategic plan.
-A protocol for approving the budget and strategic plan is place.
+The Board's decision is final; however the Board works with Marron Group Holdings Pty Limited (the ultimate parent company of NUKH) to determine the final budget and strategic plan.
+A clear protocol for approving the budget and strategic plan is place.